 “Be great to see her again.
 You’re right.
 JUu knows how to select a gift for her friends.”

-“Ship ain’t bad,” Pauline smiled and drained the rest of her beer in a series of loud gulps.
+“Cicatrix ain’t bad,” Pauline smiled and drained the rest of her beer in a series of loud gulps, then belched long and loudly.
 “Ain’t bad at all.”